vfarafonov/idea-intent-sender-plugin/README.md

 + Starting not exported activities may not work on some devices (basically it does not work on some Samsung devices)
 + It is not possible to test broadcast receivers registered using LocalBroadcastManager.
 Use Context's register receiver instead
-+ For now it is not possible to attach parcelable objects as extras but I am working on it...
++ For now, it is not possible to attach parcelable objects as extras, but I am working on it...

 # Contribution